 Whether networking events, training courses, scientific studies, or inspirational speakers – there are so many different webinars and meetups that can help get you focused.
 Many of the communities we mentioned earlier run their own events, but if you want to cast a wider net, we recommend taking a look on Eventbrite or LinkedIn events.
 Most organizations will make a page on either of these two sites when advertising their events, so it’s a great place to start.
 Otherwise, Meetups might have some in-person events near you or there is always Twitter (search under #climatetech, #founders, or #startups).

 Looking through all the above sources can be tedious.
-Instead, every week we check all those sources for the best climate tech events, along with deadlines for accelerators, curated in a calendar of events exclusively for members.
+Instead, every week we check all those sources for the best climate tech events, along with deadlines for accelerators, curated in a calendar of events.

 ✍️ Follow climate influencers